-Where: Wv

-- weight of all volatile organic compounds.weight of water. - $W_w =$ weight of water. $W{ec} =$ weight of exempt compounds - VS = volume of solvent. - 402 CALCULATION FOR DETERMINING PERCENT CONTROL EFFICIENCY AND VOC MASS EMISSION RATE: The VOC mass emission rate shall be calculated both upstream and downstream of the emissions control equipment based on the VOC mass concentration and volumetric flowrate, pursuant to Sections 502.3, 502.4 and the following equations: 402.1 VOC Mass Emission Rate:
+Where: $W_v$ = weight of all volatile organic compounds.
+Ww = weight of water.

+- volume of solvent.
+Vs - CALCULATION FOR DETERMINING PERCENT CONTROL EFFICIENCY AND VOC 402 MASS EMISSION RATE: The VOC mass emission rate shall be calculated both upstream and downstream of the emissions control equipment based on the VOC mass concentration and volumetric flowrate, pursuant to Sections 502.3, 502.4 and the following equations: 402.1 VOC Mass Emission Rate:

-$$M = (Q)^ (C)^ (60 \frac{m}{hr}) (calculated upstream and downstream)$$
+$$M = (Q) (C) (60 \frac{m}{hr})$$ (calculated upstream and downstream)

-- Where: M = VOC mass emission rate (upstream/downstream), in lb/hr.
-Q = the volumetric flowrate at the inlet (upstream) or exhaust stack outlet (downstream), in standard cubic feet per minute as determined by Section 502.3.
-C = the VOC mass concentration at the inlet (upstream) or - the VOC mass concentration at the inlet (upstream) or outlet (downstream), in pounds per standard cubic feet, as determined pursuant to Section 502.3.

-402.2 The percent control efficiency is calculated as follows:
+- Where: M VOC mass emission rate (upstream/downstream), in lb/hr. = the volumetric flowrate at the inlet (upstream) or exhaust Q = stack outlet (downstream), in standard cubic feet per minute as determined by Section 502.4. С the VOC mass concentration at the inlet (upstream) or = outlet (downstream), in pounds per standard cubic feet, as determined pursuant to Section 502.4. - 402.2 The percent control efficiency is calculated as follows: